prometheus-operator/runbooks/content/runbooks/kubernetes/KubeJobFailed.md

 ## Impact

-Failure of processing of scheduled task such as batch reports, database migrations etc.
+Failure of processing of a scheduled task.

 ## Diagnosis